menu close

 A Security Operations Center (SOC) is the hub of an organisation's security infrastructure and serves as a centralised source of monitoring, detecting and responding to cybersecurity threats.
 Staffed by a dedicated team of cyber security professionals, they use leading edge software, systems and tools to centralise the monitoring and analysis of cyber threats, and how to respond.
 The SOC location can be within a business facility or run remotely by a third-party firm.
 The key to such cyber security centres is staffing them with experienced professionals who possess niche expertise.

-How does a SOC work?
+How does a Security Operations Center work?

 SOCs are staffed with IT professionals who use advanced technology solutions such as Artificial Intelligence (AI), Machine Learning (ML), analytics, correlation and automation to detect, investigate and respond both to internal alerts generated by an organisation’s security systems and external intelligence sources.
 SOCs work constantly to proactively monitor all of the organisation’s networks for indicators of compromise or malicious activity that might endanger the company’s data or reputation.
 After identifying a potential threat, SOC teams coordinate with other departments within the organisation to develop proper containment strategies in order to protect data from unauthorised access or disruption.
 SOCs also monitor news outlets for information about new threats so that they can act quickly if necessary.
 Ultimately, SOCs help organisations efficiently manage cyber risk by quickly detecting and eliminating cyber threats before they turn into costly attacks.